A Dead Cat, A Lawyer's Call And A 5-Figure Donation: How Media Fell Short On Epstein

 Carter previously told The Hollywood Reporter that Ward did not have three sources on the record, which he said he considered necessary for the story.
 This week, Carter amended that: He says Ward did not have three sources that met the magazine's "legal threshold."

 For the first time, in comments to NPR, Maria and Annie Farmer are publicly confirming they gave interviews to Ward.
 They say they both spoke about their abuse on the record, by name, back in 2002.
 Their mother, Janice Farmer, tells NPR she did too.
-And says they were crestfallen Vanity Fair didn't report their allegations.
+And she says they were crestfallen Vanity Fair didn't report their allegations.

 "We decided to share our story about Jeffrey Epstein and Ghislaine Maxwell with a writer for Vanity Fair in 2002 because telling other people what happened to us, as we had already done, did not lead to either of them being held accountable," they wrote in a statement for this article.
 "We spoke on the record.
 Our mother spoke on the record."